 2T - Station 2T is located on Town Creek at the crossing of Gay Street.
-The 2011 minimum, average, and median statistical turbidity values were all slightly greater than the 2010 statistical values for Station 2T.
-There was a slight decrease between 2010 and 2011 in the annual maximum turbidity observed.
-Construction and development sites that potentially contributed to elevated turbidity at this station during the 2011 calendar year were any sites contributing to station 1T.
+Annual turbidity results at 2T indicated a median value of 3.50 NTU for the 2012 monitoring year.
+This is a 0.30 NTU decrease from the 2011 monitoring year median and a 1.17 NTU increase from the 2010 monitoring year.
+Construction and development sites that potentially contributed to elevated turbidity at this station during the 2012 calendar year were any sites contributing to station 1T.

-3T - Station 3T is located on Town Creek at the crossing of East University Drive.
-The 2011 minimum, average, and median statistical turbidity values were all slightly greater than the 2010 statistical values for Station 3T.
-There was a slight decrease between 2010 and 2011 in the annual maximum turbidity observed.
-There were no active construction or development projects between stations 2T and 3T during 2011.
-Construction and development sites that potentially contributed to elevated turbidity at this station during the 2011 calendar year were any sites contributing to station 1T and 2T.
+3T - Station 3T is located on Town Creek at the crossing of East University Drive Annual turbidity results at 3T indicated a median value of 3.95 NTU for the 2012 monitoring year.
+This is a 1.15 NTU decrease from the 2011 monitoring year median and a 1.07 NTU increase from the 2010 monitoring year.
+Construction and development sites that potentially contributed to elevated turbidity at this station during the 2012 calendar year were lot construction within the Town Creek Subdivision and any sites contributing to stations 1T and 2T.

-4T - Station 4T is located on Town Creek at the crossing of Shell-Toomer Parkway.
-The 2011 minimum, average, and median statistical turbidity values were all slightly greater than the 2010 statistical values for Station 4T.
-There was a slight decrease between 2010 and 2011 in the annual maximum turbidity observed.
-There were no active construction or development projects between stations 3T and 4T during 2011.
-Construction and development sites that potentially contributed to elevated turbidity at this station during the 2011 calendar year were any sites contributing to station 1T, 2T, and 3T.
+4T - Station 4T is located on Town Creek at the crossing of Shell Toomer Parkway.
+Annual turbidity results at 4T indicated a median value of 4.45 NTU for the 2012 monitoring year.
+This is a 0.35 NTU decrease from the 2011 monitoring year median and a 1.40 NTU increase from the 2010 monitoring year.
+Construction and development sites that potentially contributed to elevated turbidity at this station during the 2012 calendar year were any sites contributing to stations 1T, 2T, and 3T.

-Graph of Town Creek Turbidity Data for 2010-2011
+Graph of Town Creek Turbidity Data for 2011-2012